 - Number of children

 - Allocation of parenting time for each parent

 - Work or education related child care expenses

 Though the calculation may be mathematical, litigation can ensure related to what figures will be put into the formula.
 One party might under report income, perhaps failing to include bonuses or commissions.
 Perhaps one parent is voluntarily unemployed or underemployed.
 Child care figures might be padded or unreasonable.
 Health insurance figures may be calculated incorrectly.

 Your experienced Boulder County child support attorney will sit down with you and go over the nuances of the formula.
 They will also know what information is need to prove, argue, and litigate your case.
-The same procedures for deriving the monthly payment amount apply to both new cases and to child support modifications.
-At Plog & Stein, we strive to ensure each client is treated fairly when it comes time to dealing with child support.
+The same procedures for deriving the monthly payment amount apply to both new cases and to child support modifications in Denver.
+At Plog & Stein, P.C., we strive to ensure each client is treated fairly when it comes time to dealing with child support.

 As you may know, child support matters can be complicated.
 There are over 68,000 families living in Boulder County.
 If you are going through a divorce or custody case, you will need a trustworthy child support attorney who knows how to litigate in Boulder County.
 Finding someone to help is as simple as speaking with a member of our team here at Plog & Stein, P.C.
 Call us at 303-781-0322 or contact us online.

 Plog & Stein’s North Metro office is conveniently located off of Highway 36, near the 1st Bank Center, in Broomfield, and just minutes from Boulder.
 Plog & Stein, P.C. also represents clients in child custody and divorce cases throughout the Denver metropolitan area, including Boulder, Broomfield, Adams, Denver and Jefferson Counties.